Fysikeren/LabDocumentation/Plotting.md

 ## Script for copying, plotting and uploading

-I assembled all of this into a script by the name of [runAll.sh](Scripts/runAll.sh), which includes all of the above commands, as well as commands printing the time and date the script is run and
+I assembled all of this into a script by the name of [runAll.sh](Scripts/runAll.sh), which includes all of the above commands, as well as commands printing the time and date the script is run.

-The output of a successful run will look like this:
+The output of a successful run looks like this:
 ```
-runAll.sh was started on: 2018-09-04 12:00:02
+runAll.sh was started on: 2018-09-06 11:30:01

 Copying logs from the Windows machine.
 sending incremental file list